prashanth-hegde/re/readme.md

 ## re - the regex library for v

+---
+**NOTE**

+This regex library has been deprecated in favor of v's built-in regex parser. v's built-in regex offers excellent performance compared to this library.
+Although in theory, the NFA method is supposed to be linear time-efficient (and it is), the v's standard regex comes with a lot more optimizations built-in which reduces array copies etc that make it a lot more efficient.

+Having said that, I still wish the ease-of-use would be addressed in V, for which, I am planning to write a wrapper on top of existing v's regex parser

+---

 ### Description
 `re` is an intuitive, easy-to-use, light and fast regex library in and for v